Outline for this course- RH124

 8.Connect to network-defined users and groups

-Configure systems to use central identity management services.
 9.Add disks, partitions, and file systems to a Linux systemManage simple partitions and file systems.

 10.Manage logical volume management (LVM) storage Manage logical volumes from the command line.